Plesk Firewall Logging

 Though the module provides an easy to use interface for configuring the firewall, the tool does not configure firewall logging.
-When trying to debug connection issues, firewall logging can be very useful.
+When trying to debug connection issues, firewall logging is very useful.
 You can enable logging with the Plesk firewall by manipulating the firewall at the command line.

 We create a new firewall chain for logging purposes.
 While there are many options for iptables, we just configure a simple logging rule called LOGDROP.

-Once this is created, we delete the normal drop rule.
+Once you create the rules, you then need to delete the normal drop rule.
 You can find the number of this rule with:

 iptables --line-numbers -nL